rensftw/.dotfiles/README.md

-_Note: This setup is tailored for and tested on macOS._
+_Note: This setup is built for and tested on macOS._

 ## Download